ghnreigns/Breast-Cancer-Wisconsin-Diagnostic/README.md

 - **Day 5:** Set up Hyperparameter Tuning pipeline.
 - **Day 6:** Analyze the results, such as feature importance and metric scores.
 - **Day 7:** Trying to condense all the steps into 2-page report.

+---

+## Remarks

+Thank you for giving me this opportunity to do this take home project.
+I look forward to hearing your feedbacks and  suggestions for areas of improvements.